-Indicate the degree of the company's compliance with Corporate Governance recommendations.
+Indicate the degree of the company's compliance with the recommendations of the Good Governance Code of Listed Companies.

 Should the company not comply with any of the recommendations or comply only in part, include a detailed explanation of the reasons so that shareholders, investors and the market in general have enough information to assess the company's behaviour.
 General explanations are not acceptable.